adjust/flutter_sdk/README.md

 We use this broadcast receiver to retrieve the install referrer and pass it to our backend.

-If you are already using a different broadcast receiver for the `INSTALL_REFERRER` intent, follow [these instructions][referrer] to add the Adjust broadcast receiver.
+If you are already using a different broadcast receiver for the `INSTALL_REFERRER` intent, follow [these instructions][multiple-receivers] to add the Adjust broadcast receiver.

 ### <a id="qs-integrate-sdk"></a>Integrate the SDK into your app